elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 Any node that detects an expired lease can release that lease by setting the expired node’s `hasLease = false`.
 It can then attempt to acquire its lease.

+## 5.3 Minimize data loss with mixed Kibana versions during 7.x
+When multiple versions of Kibana are running at the same time, writes from the outdated node can end up either in the outdated Kibana index, the newly migrated index, or both.
+New documents added (and some updates) into the old index while a migration is in-progress will be lost.
+Writes that end up in the new index will be in an outdated format.
+This could cause queries on the data to only return a subset of the results which leads to incorrect results or silent data loss.

+Minimizing data loss from mixed 7.x versions, introduces two additional steps to rollback to a previous version without a snapshot:
+1. (existing) Point the `.kibana` alias to the previous Kibana index `.kibana_n-1`
+2. (existing) Delete `.kibana_n`
+3. (new) Enable writes on `.kibana_n-1`
+4. (new) Delete the dummy "version lock" document from `.kibana_n-1`

+Since our documentation and server logs have implicitly encouraged users to rollback without using snapshots, many users might have to rely on these additional migration steps to perform a rollback.
+Since even the existing steps are error prone, introducing more steps will likely introduce more problems than what it solves.

+1. All future versions of Kibana 7.x will use the `.kibana_saved_objects` alias to locate the current index.
+If `.kibana_saved_objects` doesn't exist, newer versions will fallback to reading `.kibana`.
+2. All future versions of Kibana will locate the index that `.kibana_saved_objects` points to and then read and write directly from the _index_ instead of the alias.
+3. Before starting a migration:
+  1. Write a new dummy "version lock" document to the `.kibana` index with a `migrationVersion` set to the current version of Kibana.
+If an outdated node is started up after a migration was started it will detect that newer documents are present in the index and refuse to start up.
+  2. Set the outdated index to read-only.
+Since `.kibana` is never advanced, it will be pointing to a read-only index which prevent writes from 6.8+ releases which are already online.

 # 6. How we teach this
 1. Update documentation and server logs to start educating users to depend on